hashicorp/terraform-provider-azurerm/contributing/topics/schema-design-considerations.md

 },
 ```

-And a judement call should be made based off the behaviour of the API and expectations of a user.
+A judgement call should be made based off the behaviour of the API and expectations of a user.

 ## The `None` value or similar